 - They have been living with you for at least the previous three consecutive months, or nine of the previous 12 months and has a relationship with you that demonstrates financial dependence or interdependence consistent with a marriage-like relationship

-You still need to provide CRA consent for the ministry to confirm your income even if you have not reported any for the past two years (unless your family's situation is exempt from income testing).
+You still need to provide CRA consent to confirm your income even if you have not reported any for the past two years (unless your family's situation is exempt from income testing).

 Families may be exempt from income testing if they are caring for someone else’s child under a Ministry of Children and Family Development placement.

 Use the Income Declaration Form to report if your income has decreased since the previous year.
-On the form, you will provide an estimate of your income for the 12 months after the change.
-After that, you will need to resubmit the form every time your income increases or decreases.
+Provide an estimate of your income for the 12 months after the change.
+You will need to resubmit the form every time your income changes.